algrshn/traffic-signs/README.md

 ##### 3) European datasets

-[Belgium](https://btsd.ethz.ch/shareddata/) and German traffic sign datasets are publicly available.
+[Belgium traffic sign dataset](https://btsd.ethz.ch/shareddata/) is publicly available, [German dataset](https://benchmark.ini.rub.de?section=gtsrb&subsection=dataset) was available for downloading when this work was done (maybe you still can download it from somewhere else.
 European datasets helped a lot with negative examples (more on this later), but